mdkrazymdk/python/README.md

-# 📄 README: Project Guidelines and Tasks
+# Project Guidelines and Tasks

 This document outlines the tasks and structure for a Python project.
 It's divided into three main sections: **Basic Exercises**, **Project & Module Work**, and **Practical Git Workflow**.
 Use the table of contents below to jump to different sections.